rmd6502/Light-Control-Webserver/README.md

     Self explanatory

 Once you've done that, plug your Arduino into an external power supply
 	  (the regulator won't drive the LED strip).
+If you start the serial monitor at 115200 baud, the Arduino will display its IP address.
+You can then connect to that IP with a web browser, hopefully the interface is simple enough.